nashcom/domino-borg/README.md

 | BORG_REMOTE_PATH | Borg remote binary name for SSH operations | |

+### Creating and editing a configuration file

+The configuration command `-cfg` allows to edit the configuration file and creates a default configuration file when first invoked.

+- Running as root the global configuration is created/edited (/etc/sysconfig/nshborg.cfg).
+- Running with a normal user the local/application configuration is edited (/local/notesdata/domino/nshborg.cfg).

+Invoked with the root user nshborg file will be changed to the **borg** user and the SUID is set to allow to switch to the **borg** user to read the configuration.

 ### Other configuration options

 | Parameter      |Description                       | Default |